Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic associative algebras in a symmetric monoidal bicategory and Grothendieck-Verdier structures

 corresponding to the operadic identity (our operads do not have an operadic identity by default, so it has to be included into the list of generators), the monoidal unit and the monoidal product, respectively, subject to the relations

 (corresponding to associativity and unitality, respectively) and the rather trivial relations for the operadic identity which we do not include here.
-All these relations hold strictly; we still always obtain \emph{homotopy coherent} algebras because by conventions set in Section~\ref{seccycmodalg0} all functors are weak.
+All these relations hold strictly, but we still always obtain algebras up to coherent isomorphism because by the conventions set in Section~\ref{seccycmodalg0} all functors are weak.
 Let us recall that a cyclic permutation acts trivially on the generating operations.
 Note that this does not imply that it acts trivially on all composed operations.